RickStrahl/AlbumViewerVNext/Readme.md

 ng serve
 ```

 then navigate to **http://localhost:4200** to run the application.
-Note this uses the WebPack development server rather than through IIS Express or Kestrel.
+Note this uses the WebPack development server rather than running through IIS Express or Kestrel for the front end assets - index.html, all css, images etc. are served from the development server and only API requests go through Kestrel/IIS.

 Depending on which port you run the ASP.NET Core application you may have to change the API server base URL which defaults to **http://localhost:5000/** in the `app/business/appConfiguration.ts` file.
+The default is when running the development server that requests are routed to **http://localhost:5000/** which is where Kestrel runs by default.

 Once you've made your changes, you need to build the application's final output.
 Run: